Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-2/03-linear-modeling.md

 Simple linear models, or linear regression, is used pervasively in bioinformatics and genomics for statistical inference.
 Linear models are relatively simple, flexible, and interpretable, meaning they make excellent tools for statistical inference and they scale well to thousands of observations, which is critical for common genomics datasets.

-Beyond differential expression analysis, many types of genomic data anlaysis rely on linear models:
+Beyond differential expression analysis, many types of genomic data analysis rely on linear models:
 - ChIP-seq (differential binding)
 - ATAC-seq (differential accessibility)
 - Microarray analysis (e.g. DNA methylation)
 - Variant identification (WES/WGS/RNA-seq)
 - Genome-wide association studies (GWAS)

-When performing differential expression analysis with popular R-packages such as DESeq2, you usually do not need to explicity define a linear model yourself using base functions in R. However, it is important that you understand what is going on 'under the hood' in order to always perform your analysis correctly.
+When performing differential expression analysis with popular R-packages such as DESeq2, you usually do not need to explicitly define a linear model yourself using base functions in R. However, it is important that you understand what is going on 'under the hood' in order to always perform your analysis correctly.

 In the lesson below, we will introduce the basic concepts of linear models and how they can be fit in R, in order to provide you with a foundation upon which to begin learning the basics of differential expression analysis.